01mf02/jq-lang-spec/spec.typ

 We will start by introducing high-level intermediate representation (HIR) syntax in @hir.
 This syntax is very close to actual jq syntax.
 Then, we will identify a subset of HIR as mid-level intermediate representation (MIR) in @mir and provide a way to translate from HIR to MIR.
-This will simplify our semantics later.
+This will simplify our semantics in @semantics.

 #let or_ = $quad || quad$